-Equation~(\ref{eq:12}) is gauge invariant, i.e., independent of the choice of the phase factor of each state because the bra and ket vectors for each state appear in a pair.
-For example, even if $\ket{\psi_\U{A}}$ is substituted with $\ee^{\ii\phi_\U{A}}\ket{\psi_\U{A}}$, Eq.~(\ref{eq:12}) does not change.
-This phase shift $\delta$ is identified with the Pancharatnam phase.\cite{pancharatnam56:_proc}

-The Pancharatnam phase, which is a type of geometric phase,\cite{berry87:_adiab_phase_and_panch_phase} can be interpreted geometrically on the state space of the polarization, which is called the Poincar\'{e} sphere.\cite{born99:_princ_of_optic} The Poincar\'{e} sphere has poles that correspond to the right and left circular polarizations and an equator that corresponds to linear polarizations, as shown in Fig.~\ref{fig:pancharatnam_phase}.
-All other points on the Poincar\'{e} sphere represent elliptical polarizations.
-A point and its antipodal point on the Poincar\'{e} sphere correspond to mutually orthogonal polarization states.
-It can be shown that the Pancharatnam phase is proportional to the solid angle $\Omega(\psi_1,\psi_2,\psi_3)$ of the spherical triangle connecting the states $\ket{\psi_1}$, $\ket{\psi_2}$, and $\ket{\psi_3}$ with geodesic arcs on the Poincar\'{e} sphere, i.e., \cite{pancharatnam56:_proc,aravind92:_simpl_proof_of_panch_theor}
+The right-hand side of Eq.~(\ref{eq:2}) is gauge-invariant, i.e., independent of the choice of the phase factor of each state, because the bra and ket vectors for each state appear in a pair.
+This phase shift $\gamma$ is identified with the Pancharatnam phase\cite{pancharatnam56:_proc}.
+It can be shown that the Pancharatnam phase is proportional to the solid angle $\Omega(\psi_1,\psi_2,\psi_3)$ of the spherical triangle connecting the states $\ket{\psi_1}$, $\ket{\psi_2}$, and $\ket{\psi_3}$ with geodesic arcs on the Poincar\'{e} sphere \cite{pancharatnam56:_proc,aravind92:_simpl_proof_of_panch_theor}, i.e.,